 - Preheat the oven to 180C/350F.
 Line a cookie sheet or baking tray with parchment paper and set aside.

-- In a small mixing bowl, combine all your ingredients, except for the sprinkles, and mix well, until just combined.
+- In a small mixing bowl, combine all your ingredients and mix until combined.

-- Using your hands, form 12 balls of cookie dough and cover in sprinkles, and place on the lined sheet.
+- Using your hands, form 12 balls of cookie dough and place them on the lined sheet.
+Press down on each cookie to form a cookie shape.
 Bake the cookies for 12-14 minutes, or until the edges begin to brown.

 - Remove from the oven and let cool on the baking sheet completely.